- Current students

 Live performance is a huge part of your training.
 You’ll take part in solo and group work as well as projects by guest choreographers.
 Then there are your own dance projects, which you’ll choreograph for theatre, events, festivals and films.

-Study contemporary dance at Unitec and you’ll be part of the biggest film and performing arts department in the country.
+At Unitec you’ll be part of the biggest film and performing arts department in the country.
 It means you’ll also get practical experience in sound and music design, video editing, costume, lighting, props and scenery.
 It’s a unique environment that mimics the dance industry, so you'll be able to hit the ground running when you graduate.

 Programmes and study path

 |Bachelor of Performing and Screen Arts (Contemporary Dance)||7||Full-time for three years||Professional dancer, Choreographer, Dance and performance artist, Dance teacher, Performing arts manager, Arts administrator||February|

 Getting practical experience before you graduate is really important.
 Study contemporary dance at Unitec and you’ll benefit from our relationship with a range of industry organisations.
 We're also affiliated with the Beijing Dance Academy.

 The department also has connections to the Oryza Foundation for Asian Performing Arts and Creative Coalition.

 Our contemporary dance facilities at Unitec include three large dance studios.
 As a student, you’ll practice in these studios and showcase your talents each year in several live performances at various locations, including Unitec's own dance studio theatre.